harshjoshi067/dashboard/README.md

 Open `index.html`, find the `SNAPSHOTS` object near the top of the `<script>` block, and add a new dated entry (e.g. `"2026-07-28": [ ... ]`) following the same structure as the existing one.
 Commit and push — day-over-day change appears automatically once two dates exist.

-## Password

-Current password: `0g@2026` (set in `const PASSWORD = ...` in `index.html`).
-Change it there before pushing if you want a different one — remember this repo is public, so treat the password as a light deterrent, not real security.